Damn, it feels good to be back. On the road, that is.

 Not climbing naturally creates an emptiness that I’ve been desperately trying to fill.

 I’ve picked up as many work shifts as possible.
 I caught up with friends, some of whom I haven’t seen in years.
 I went back to San Diego to visit my parents for an entire week, something I haven’t done since I landed my job in 2009.
 I even bought a bike and went on my first trail ride.
-Not surprisingly, I simultaneously had my inaugural bike crash.
+Not surprisingly, I simultaneously had my inaugural bike crash which was listed in local reports like the ones you can New Mexico car accident homepage.

 All of this really did not work.
 I still felt weird.
 Out of place.